Use the the Product Pre-Order feature to sell Products you don't have in stock yet.

 How to Setup your Pre-Order

-- Add the product to the Products -> Products section in the PushPress Control Panel.
+Add the product to the Products -> Products section in the PushPress Control Panel. **Note when adding a product specifically for a pre-order turn off the toggle for "show in store app" this will eliminate any confusion with people pre-ordering

 T-Shirt Pre-Order Example